Birney: Benefits and safety features

 The Birney was designed to operate with only a motorman, saving the cost of the conductor.
-The advent of World War I made single-person operation additionally attractive as it addressed the wartime labor shortage.
-When labor was available, Birneys could be operated at more frequent intervals, prompting the slogan "A Car in Sight at all Times".
+Single-person operation became even more attractive during the labor shortage of World War I. When labor was available, Birneys could be operated at more frequent intervals, prompting the slogan "A Car in Sight at all Times".
 This latter attraction was one of the street railway industry's first attempts to deal directly with automobile competition.

 The Birney Car also introduced the use of pneumatically balanced and interlocked doors.
 If a door was stuck open, or a passenger or other object blocked the door, the motors could not be started.

 The controls on the Birney Car also included an early application of the "deadman control".
 This device removed power from the car's motors and applied the air brakes if the controller handle was released for any reason, causing the car to come to an abrupt stop.

 A longer, double-truck version of the Birney car was developed in the 1920s, incorporating its most successful features.
-These were sold to a number of systems, including that of Tampa, Florida, and to the Texas Interurban Railway, which used them exclusively.
+The first of these were ordered in 1918 by the Cape Breton Electric Company, which later cancelled the order.
+The two cars – the only double-truck center-entrance Birney cars to be built – were eventually delivered to the Waterbury and Milldale Tramway in 1921.
+Double-truck Birney cars were sold to a number of systems, including that of Tampa, Florida, and to the Texas Interurban Railway, which used them exclusively.
 In addition to 11 double-truck passenger cars, which featured deluxe interior appointments and toilets for interurban service, the Texas Interurban operated three unusual Birney-based double-truck express cars without passenger seats or windows– the only cars of this type ever built.